CLICK BUTTONS BELOW TO ACCESS SECTIONS

 Important Information from the Diocese of Palm Beach

-In a recent letter to Priests and the faithful, Bishop Gerald Barbarito acknowledges that since numbers are increasing, social distancing would be hard to maintain during the Christmas and Easter Masses.
+In a letter to Priests and the faithful, Bishop Gerald Barbarito acknowledges that since numbers are increasing at Mass, social distancing would be hard to maintain during Masses.
 Therefore to accommodate the needs of those present for Mass, masks will be required for all who enter the Church effective as of now.”
 He states “It is also well to remind the faithful of the dispensation from the obligation of Sunday Mass which remains in place should anyone feel uncomfortable to attend, especially if there may be a larger attendance.”

 We ask for your cooperation, and we continue praying for a return to normalcy in our lives and the life of the Church.

 Letter on the celebration of the liturgy during and after the COVID 19 pandemic to the Presidents of the Episcopal Conferences of the Catholic Church - Robert Card.
 Sarah, Prefect

 The pandemic caused by the Covid 19 virus has produced upheavals not only in social, family, economic, educational, and work dynamics, but also in the life of the Christian community, including the liturgical dimension.
 To prevent the spread of the virus, rigid social distancing was necessary, which had repercussions on a fundamental trait of Christian life. . . .This Congregation is deeply grateful to the Bishops for their commitment and effort in trying to respond in the best possible way to an unforeseen and complex situation.

 As soon as circumstances permit, however, it is necessary and urgent to return to the normality of Christian life, which has the church building as its home and the celebration of the liturgy, especially the Eucharist, as “the summit toward which the activity of the Church is directed, at the same time it is the font from which all her power flows” (SC, 10).